Chickenbreadlp/Console-Menu-API/README.md

 - ConsoleMenu
   - The default Console Menu.
 All Entries are listed under each other
 - ConsoleMenuRowed
-  - Modifies the Console Meu to show up in multiple rows.
-The row-count is calculated dynamically and the Hight of the menu is set by you.
+  - Modifies the Console Menu to show up in multiple rows.
+The row-count is calculated dynamically depending on how many are needed due to the maximum hight and amount of entries

 ### ConsoleMenu
 Constructor:
 ```
 ConsoleMenu(string[] entries, char selector = '>', string seperator = "")
 ConsoleMenu(string[] entries, string title, char selector = '>', string seperator = "")
 ```
 - entries
   - Is an array of all menu options, that should show up.